reactjs/react-rails/README.md

 ### Changing react.js and JSXTransformer.js versions

-This gem's version is independent from actual react's version, that's why you need declarations for both `react-rails` and `react-source` in your `Gemfile`.
-However, in some cases you may want to have your `react.js` and `JSXTransformer.js` files come from different releases.
-To achieve that, you have to manually replace either of them in your app.
+In some cases you may want to have your `react.js` and `JSXTransformer.js` files come from a different release than the one, that is specified in the `react-rails.gemspec`.
+To achieve that, you have to manually replace them in your app.

 #### Instructions